Properties of Fluid

 The cubic meter per kilogram (m3/kg) is the standard unit of specific volume.

 Specific weight, unlike density, is not a material's fixed fluid property.
 It is determined by gravitational acceleration, which changes depending on location.
-Pressure can alter results depending on the bulk modulus of the material, but it has a less significant effect than the other components at modest pressures.
+Pressure can alter results depending on the material's bulk modulus, but it has a less significant effect than the other components at modest pressures.

 The ratio of a substance's density (mass per unit volume) to the density of specified reference material is known as relative density or specific gravity.
+This is not to be confused with the gravity of the earth.
 For liquids, the reference is almost always water at its densest temperature (4 °C); for gases, the reference is air at room temperature (20 °C).

 In scientific circles, the term "relative density" is frequently used.
 If the relative density of a substance is less than one, it is less dense than the reference; if it is larger than one, it is denser.
-The densities are equivalent if the relative density is exactly 1; that is, equal volumes of the two substances have the same mass.
-A substance having a relative density (or specific gravity) less than 1 will float in water if the reference material is water.
-An ice cube, for example, with a relative density of 0.91 will float.
+The densities are equivalent if the relative density is exactly 1; equal volumes of the two substances have the same mass.
+A substance with a relative density (or specific gravity) of less than 1 will float in water if the reference material is water.
+An ice cube, for example, with a relative density of 0.91, will float.
 A substance sinks if its relative density is larger than one.

-Surface tension is the propensity of liquid surfaces to shrink to the smallest possible surface area while they are at rest.
+Surface tension is the propensity of liquid surfaces to shrink to the smallest possible surface area while resting.
 Surface tension is what allows items with a higher density than water, such as razor blades and insects, to float on a water surface without submerging.

 Equilibrium or vapour pressure At a given temperature in a closed system, vapour pressure is defined as the pressure exerted by a vapour in thermodynamic equilibrium with its condensed phases (solid or liquid).
-The evaporation rate of a liquid is determined by the equilibrium vapour pressure.
+The equilibrium vapour pressure determines the evaporation rate of a liquid.
 It relates to the tendency of particles to escape from the liquid.
-Volatile refers to a substance that has a high vapour pressure at room temperature.
+Volatile refers to a substance with a high vapour pressure at room temperature.
 Vapour pressure is the pressure exerted by vapour existing above a liquid surface.

 Capillary action (also known as capillarity, capillary motion, capillary effect, or wicking) is the process of a liquid flowing in a narrow space without the aid of, or even against, external forces such as gravity.
 Liquids can be drawn up between the hairs of a paintbrush, in a narrow tube, in porous materials like paper and plaster, in non-porous materials like sand and liquefied carbon fibre, or in a biological cell.
 Intermolecular forces between the liquid and the surrounding solid surfaces create this.

 Cavitation occurs when the static pressure of a liquid falls below the vapour pressure of the liquid, resulting in the creation of small vapour-filled cavities in the liquid.
 These cavities, known as "bubbles" or "voids," collapse under increasing pressure and can generate shock waves that might harm machinery.
+Cavitation is essential for the GATE exam.
 These shock waves are powerful while they are close to the imploded bubble, but they diminish fast as they go away from it.